-This summer, the National Park Foundation supported several youth corps across the National Park System.
+The National Park Foundation regularly supports several youth corps across the National Park System.

 Sequoia and Kings Canyon National Parks' corps program recruits disadvantaged youth aged 18-24 to work in the back country of the park.
 For many of these young adults, this is their first employment opportunity.
 With the mentorship and technical oversight of National Park Service employees, the recruits worked on exotic vegetation removal, trail maintenance, and assessing boundary fencing.
 The program also teaches corps members about various subjects ranging from healthy food choices to the biology and history of their work sites.

 Crew leader Jeremy Rogers shared, “I learned so much about myself that I couldn’t have in the city.
 I have physically prepared myself for any job.
 This trip was life changing and I made lifelong friendships.”

 At Rocky Mountain National Park, the youth conservation corps are working to rehabilitate the Bierstadt Lake Trail to improve visitor safety and satisfaction.
 The two-year project will improve outdated trail infrastructure, mitigate resource damage, and construct retaining walls, tread maintenance, and rehabilitation of social trails.
 The focus of this summer’s youth crew was stabilizing trails in preparation for next summer’s rehabilitation efforts.